 unnamed.jpg

-Megan Bickel is an artist, digital humanist, writer, and educator currently working out of Louisville, Kentucky.
+Megan Bickel is an artist, digital humanist, writer, and educator currently working out of Columbia, South Carolina.
 Her work considers and utilizes various approaches and technologies such as painting, data manipulation, digital collage, database reconfiguration, and poetry.
 Bickel’s work has been exhibited at the Speed Art Museum (Louisville, KY), University of Chicago Logan Center (Chicago, IL), LADIES ROOM LA (Los Angeles, California), KMAC Museum (Louisville, KY), Georgetown College (Georgetown, KY), QUAPPI Projects (Louisville, KY), Art Academy of Cincinnati (Cincinnati, Oh), and MADS Mixed Reality Gallery (Milan, Italy), University of Kentucky (Lexington, KY) and Institute 193 (Lexington, KY).

 She received her MFA from the University of Louisville with Honors in 2021.